To save content items to your account,

 Design:

-A cluster randomized controlled trial was conducted in Addis Ababa, Ethiopia, involving 683 pregnant women across 20 health centers assigned to intervention or control groups.
+A cluster randomised controlled trial was conducted in Addis Ababa, Ethiopia, involving 683 pregnant women across twenty health centres assigned to intervention or control groups.
 Antenatal care providers in the intervention group received training on pregnancy nutrition and counseling, while the control group continued standard care per national guidelines.
-A total of 683 pregnant women were enrolled during their first and second ANC visits.
+A total of 683 pregnant women were enrolled during their first and second antenatal care (ANC) visits.
 Mixed-effects linear regression was used to evaluate outcomes.

 The study was conducted in Addis Ababa, Ethiopia, from August to December 2017.